Wrinkling and Haefliger structures: Wrinkling into etale space

-It remains to extend $\tilde{F}$ to be holonomic on the top dimensional cells of $h_1(\ST)$.
-To do so, we can work one $m$-simplex $\Delta$ at a time.
-Our section $\tilde{F}$ is holonomic in a neighbourhood of the boundary of $\Delta$.
-We then parametrise an arbitrarily large part of $\Delta$ by a cube $I^n$.
-As such, we are in the situation of Lemma~\ref{lem:wrink}, which produces a wrinkled submersion over the cube.
-Repeating this for every simplex gives us the wrinkled submersion $G: M \rightarrow \Etale{\Psi}$. $ $
+It remains to make $\tilde{F}$ holonomic on the top dimensional cells of $h_1(\ST)$.
+To do so, we work one $m$-simplex $\Delta$ at a time.
+Our section $\tilde{F}$ is holonomic in a neighborhood of the boundary of $\Delta$.
+We then parametrize $\Delta \setminus \Op(\partial \Delta)$ by a cube $I^n$.
+As such, we are in the situation of \cref{lem:wrink}, which produces a wrinkled submersion over the cube, relative to a neighborhood of the boundary.
+Repeating this for every simplex gives us the wrinkled submersion $G: M \rightarrow \Etale{\Psi}$. \end{proof}